040 Processing Data with Pandas#

 filter = df['hemisphere'].eq('north')

-If we wanted to combine these two filters to select only the rows where the sea ice extent is less than 5.0 billion square kilometers and the hemisphere is ‘north’, we could do this using the & operator,
+If we wanted to combine these two filters to select only the rows where the sea ice extent is less than 5.0 billion square kilometres and the hemisphere is ‘north’, we could do this using the & operator,

 filter = (df['hemisphere'].eq('north')) & (df['Extent'] < 5.0)